ebsuku/Mercedes-used-car-prices/README.md

 There are some incorrect values which were placed on the sites, eg 0 km for the car's distance travelled, or incorrect number for the price and model name, so have a look at the data before using it.

-Application uses [Ploty Dash](https://dash.plotly.com/introduction) which is a great tool to create interactive visualizations
+Application uses [Plotly Dash](https://dash.plotly.com/introduction) which is a great tool to create interactive visualizations

 ## Usage
 * Create a virtual environment ```python3 -m venv env3```